 What I will say has remained the same is what a treat it is to visit this magical place, to again stay in the homes of friends, and to connect with a bunch of really passionate and inventive educators whom you do not see in TEDTalks or the Chronicle of Higher Obfuscation.
 When one talks of the cloud here it is not just virtual servers.

 Now where is that Wikimart?

-The post "Ten Years Between New Zealand Visits" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2014/10/ten-years-between-new-zealand-visits/) on October 4, 2014.
+The post "Ten Years Between New Zealand Visits" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2014/10/ten-years-between-new-zealand-visits/) on October 4, 2014.